binhdo/prettyphoto-media/readme.md

 A simple plugin to conveniently add [prettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/ "prettyPhoto project page") lightbox / modal overlay functionality to your WordPress posts and pages.

-## Features
+= Features =

-* includes the latest **prettyPhoto v3.1.4** script (pulled from https://github.com/scaron/prettyphoto)
+* includes the latest **prettyPhoto v3.1.5** script (slightly modified in plugin version 1.3)
 * fully customisable through the plugins settings page
 * configurable 'hook' attribute tag, support for HTML5 compliant 'data-' attribute
 * option to automatically transform built-in WordPress galleries (linked to images) into prettyPhoto slideshows

-For a demonstration, please visit [my blog entry](http://binaryhideout.com/prettyphoto-media-wordpress-plugin/ "prettyPhoto Media WordPress Plugin").
+= Upgrade Notice =

+If you encounter any issues after upgrading to v1.3, please deactivate and reactivate the plugin.
+This should properly reinitialise the plugin settings and restore the default values.

-## License Notice
+= License Notice =

 The author of this plugin is not in any way affiliated to the developer of the prettyPhoto jQuery plugin. prettyPhoto is being developed by [Stephane Caron](http://www.no-margin-for-errors.com), who kindly agreed to